The Ruins (film): Alternate ending

 In the unrated version, as Amy manages to drive away in the jeep, a close shot of her face is shown crawling with moving vines, indicating she too is infected.

-An extended version of this ending exists as a deleted scene.
-Following the scene, a caretaker is seen walking among the headstones in a cemetery sometime later, whistling "Frère Jacques".
-When he hears the same tune coming from a grave, he goes forward to investigate and the camera follows, revealing the grave to be Amy's and several red flowers around the headstone.
-As the caretaker reaches for one, the music surges and the scene cuts to black.
+In a deleted scene and extended version of this ending, a caretaker is seen walking among the headstones in a cemetery sometime later, whistling "Frère Jacques".
+When he hears the same tune coming from a grave, he finds the grave to be Amy's and several red flowers around the headstone.
+As the caretaker reaches for one, the scene cuts to black.

 Director Carter Smith told an interviewer, "We shot a bunch of different stuff to see which one would work best with the finished film.
 There's a testing process you go through with a studio movie and as frustrating as it can be, it also really gives you a good sense of how an audience feels about an ending.
 Our final decision was informed by what audiences found the most satisfying after watching a really punishing film.
 I love the ending of the book, but if the movie had ended the same way, the audience would have wanted to kill themselves."